NatiSayada/k3s-proxmox-terraform-ansible/README.md

 ### Proxmox setup

-This setup is relaying on cloud-init images and it saves a lot of the image configuration.
+This setup is relaying on cloud-init images.

+Using cloud-init image save us a lot of time and it's work great!
-I use ubuntu focal image, to configure the cloud-init image you will need to connect to a Linux server and run the following:
+I use ubuntu focal image, you can use whatever distro you like.

+to configure the cloud-init image you will need to connect to a Linux server and run the following:

 install image tools on the server (you will need another server, these tools cannot be installed on Proxmox)